 What does a Material Handler do?

-A material handler is responsible for processing all goods that are received or shipped a company.
+A material handler is responsible for processing all goods that are received or shipped by a company.
 She is in charge of receiving, distributing, and storing all products, including office supplies, raw materials, parts, and tools.
 Her work could be in a large or small corporation.
 She may work alone or as part of a team of material handlers, depending on the size of the company.

 A material handler’s ability to stay organized is usually critical to his or her success.
 She is frequently expected to log goods received from outside sources, place them in appropriate storage areas, or distribute them to the appropriate departments.
 Because her authority allows her to sign bills of lading, it’s critical that she conducts a thorough and accurate review of the shipment.